keong789/docs-1/js/ionic.md

 You can append classes to the various elements of the `aws-amplify-angular` components by using the classOverrides feature.
 This feature allows you to pass in an array of classes that pertain to a given CSS module from `@amplify/ui` package; these classes are then appended the class attribute in the markup.
 Your custom classes should reside in your own stylesheet(s).

-Be sure to remember that css classes derive precedence from the order in which they are encoutered in the stylesheet.
+Be sure to remember that css classes derive precedence from the order in which they are encountered in the stylesheet.

 For components which serve as parents for other components, such as `amplify-authenticator`, you can provide overrides for all of the children by passing the classOverrides prop to the parent component: